esheks/AgileWayOne/README.md

 # AgileWayOne
-Regression Test of Agileway website using data driven
+Regression Test of Agileway website using data driven (c#)

+Run on visual studio